al6x/nim/keep/readme.md

 - Any file hosting for sharing
 - Ftext format is almost the same as Nim ftext DSL
 - Hierarchical tags, colored
+- Auto asset extensions, the 'img{picture}' will be expanded into 'img{picture.png}' pr 'img{picture.jpg}'

 # Forward 80 to 8080 on Mac OS